MinMengbin/CANBUS_J1939_CANopen/README.md

 # How to automatic load driver and set up can bitrate and bring it up when USB2CAN is plugged?

  Read file Auto_driver_Set_CAN.md

+# How to use CANopen protocol
+  Please go to folder of TEST (This file is used to test canopen protocols including NMT(Network ManageMent) protocol, Boot-up protocol, Heartbeat protocol, SDO(Service Data Object) protocol, PDO(Process Data Object) protocol.)

 # Reference: